desmos-labs/desmos-contracts/docs/architecture/adr-004-tips-contract.md

 2. Tips received by a user
 3. Tips sent towards a post

-The message should make sure that the user tyring to make the edit is the actual contract admin.
+The message should make sure that the user trying to make the edit is the actual contract admin.

 ### Query
 ```rust